-English is widely spoken in Hong Kong – especially in business – and citizens from over 170 countries can stay between seven and 180 days without the hassle of a visa.
+English is widely spoken in Hong Kong – especially in business – and citizens from about 170 countries can stay between 7 and 180 days without the hassle of a visa.
 Reliable and advanced telecommunications keep our visitors hooked up to the world, with Wi-Fi and broadband internet readily available across town.

 The best of both worlds